October 2022 Australian federal budget

 The October 2022 Australian federal budget was the federal budget to fund government services and operations.
 The budget was presented to the House of Representatives by Treasurer Jim Chalmers on 25 October 2022.
-It was the first budget to be handed down by the Australian Labour Party since their election to government at the 2022 federal election.
+It was the first budget to be handed down by the Australian Labor Party since their election to government at the 2022 federal election.
 It was the second budget to be handed down in 2022, with the preceding budget being delivered in March by the prior government.

 Background

 The budget was handed down during a period of high inflation.
 The consumer price index had risen to 7.3% over the past year, the highest since June 1990.

 Before the budget was delivered the Treasurer was cautioning the state of the global economy.
 He warned our key trading partners faced the risk of recession.

 The budget featured a new set of well-being measures.
 The initiative provides the framework that measures and reports on the quality of life for Australians, beyond the indicators of financial prosperity.
 The plan is to introduce targets next year.